filecoin-project/rust-fil-proofs/README.md

 ## Memory Leak Detection

-To run the leak detector against the FFI-exposed portion of libfilecoin_proofs, simply run the FFI example with leak detection enabled.
+To run the leak detector against the FFI-exposed portion of libsector_builder_ffi.a, simply run the FFI example with leak detection enabled.
 On a Linux machine, you can run the following command:

 ```shell
 RUSTFLAGS="-Z sanitizer=leak" cargo run --release --package filecoin-proofs --example ffi --target x86_64-unknown-linux-gnu